-As already reported for other African palms, almost all species of Hyphaene, particularly H. thebaica, display a wide range of uses (Figs. 1-2), and this has been thoroughly documented in several ethnobotanical publications (e.g. Burkill, 1997; Diniz & Martins, 2002; Sunderland, 2003; Latham & Konda, 2007; Kahn & Luxereau, 2008; Régis et al., 2008).
-Hyphaene thebaica was sacred in Egypt (Fig. 1), appearing to have been extremely important both in the ritual and the economy of the pharaohs (Corner, 1966), and by the New Kingdom in particular many basket making and matting techniques using this palm were developed (El Hadidi & Hamdy, 2011; Borojevik & Mountain, 2013).
+As already reported for other African palms, almost all species of Hyphaene, particularly H. thebaica, display a wide range of uses, and this has been thoroughly documented in several ethnobotanical publications (e.g. Burkill, 1997; Diniz & Martins, 2002; Sunderland, 2003; Latham & Konda, 2007; Kahn & Luxereau, 2008; Régis et al., 2008), and more recently highlighted by Stauffer et al. (2018).
+Hyphaene thebaica was sacred in Egypt (Figs. 1-2), appearing to have been extremely important both in the ritual and the economy of the pharaohs (Corner, 1966), and by the New Kingdom in particular many basket making and matting techniques using this palm were developed (El Hadidi & Hamdy, 2011; Borojevik & Mountain, 2013).

 As described by Sullivan et al. (1995) and Strohbach (2000) for H. petersiana in Namibia, and similarly observed by us for H. thebaica and H. guineensis in Senegal, Ivory Coast and Ghana, Djibouti and Tanzania the doum palms meet myriad subsistence and economic needs for African populations.
 Species of Hyphaene provide a wide range of products that contribute to most aspects of people's livelihoods.
 Unfortunately, increasing regional population pressures, combined with a trend toward land privatization (as recently observed by us in Senegal) is exacerbating pressure on communal resources, including remaining stands of these essential palms.
 Non-sustainable harvesting of mature palms could now lead to the total loss of wild populations for some species.
 More recently, Gruca et al. (2015) listed H. compressa, H. coriacea, H. petersiana and H. thebaica among the most useful palms in African traditional medicine.
 In particular the widespread H. thebaica was reported to have more than 37 different medicinal uses.